learning-zone/python-basics/README.md

  query_string
 ‘name=Guy%20Steele,%20Jr.’
 ```
-Q44.
-Why is that none of my threads are not running?
+#### Q. Why is that none of my threads are not running?
 How can I make it work?

 As soon as the main thread exits, all threads are killed.
 Your main thread is running too quickly, giving the threads no time to do any work.
 A simple fix is to add a sleep to the end of the program that’s long enough for all the threads to finish: